unartig/sepsis_osc/typst/main_thesis.typ

 The healthy but vulnerable case corresponds to a splay state, where phases in the parenchymal layer are not synchronized, but the frequencies are, weakening the overall coherence @osc2.
 A resilient state corresponds to cases where both the phase and frequency of the parenchymal layer are synchronized, but the immune layer exhibits both frequency and phase clustering.

+It is important to note, that the #acr("ODE") dynamics or system variable trajectories *do not* translate to the evolution of a patients pathological state.
+Instead the amount of desynchronization of the parenchymal layer when reaching a steady system state can be interpreted as the current state of a patients organ functionality.
+The "result" or solution of the coupled oscillator system does not provide any temporal insights, but only describe the current condition.

 // #figure(tree_fig)

 == Implementation <sec:dnmimp>